nanoframework/nanoframework.github.io/content/building/build-nxp.md

 1. Run the PowerShell script that's on the `install-scripts` folder that will download and install all the required tools.
   `.\install-stm32-tools.ps1 -Path 'C:\nftools'`
-   For best results, run in an elevated command prompt, otherwise setting system environnement variables will fail.
+   For best results, run in an elevated command prompt, otherwise setting system environment variables will fail.
 1. Review and adjust several JSON files to match your environment (as documented below)
 1. Restart Visual Studio Code (due to json changes)